 Professor Stephen Broad is an islander in exile, researcher, teacher, community conductor and occasional broadcaster.
 He studied at the Music School of Douglas Academy (Piano with Anne Crawford and composition with William Sweeney) and then at the University of Glasgow, where he won prizes in music and physics.
 He undertook a DPhil in Historical Musicology at Worcester College, Oxford with the late Robert Sherlaw Johnson and with Annegret Fauser, and is Head of Research and Knowledge Exchange at the Royal Conservatoire of Scotland.

-Graeme became a freelance bassoonist in his second year at the RCS, working with orchestras throughout the UK, Ireland and France.
+Graeme became a freelance bassoonist in his second year at RCS, working with orchestras throughout the UK, Ireland and France.
 In 2015, Graeme was appointed Bassoon Principal No. 2 with the BBC Scottish Symphony Orchestra.
 In this varied role, he can be found rehearsing, performing, delivering educational workshops and recording.
-The BBCSSO continues to deliver one of the most diverse offerings to an audience; and to that end, Graeme has also featured on the Ocarina, Harmonica and Heckelphone in recent concerts!
+He has recently appeared as a guest player with The Philharmonia Orchestra, The City of Birmingham Symphony Orchestra and The Orchestra of Scottish Opera.

 Cameron graduated with a starred-first in piano performance from New College, Oxford, where he was an academic scholar and organ scholar and he subsequently studied with Mirella Freni at CUBEC in Italy, with Dennis O’Neill at WIAV, and at the National Opera Studio, London.
 He is an alumnus of the Britten-Pears Young Artist Programme and the Solti-Perretti Accademia.
 He studied privately with Graham Johnson and Martin Isepp and frequently accompanied Laura Sarti’s lessons in the UK and Paris.